Exposing Election Myths: Facts and Graphs

 Since 2004, media pundits, misinformationists and naysayers have attempted to debunk the work of analytic researchers which prove systemic election fraud beyond a reasonable doubt.
 This post exposes and disproves the most common myths.

-1 There is no evidence of election fraud.
+1 2004 presidential election: no evidence of election fraud.

-2 Bush 48% approval does not indicate a stolen election.
+2 Bush 48% approval: does not indicate he stole the election.

-10 “False Recall” explains the 2004 Final Exit Poll anomalies.
+10 Gore voter false recall: explains the 2004 Exit Poll anomalies.

-11 Exit poll discrepancies were unrelated to voting machines.
+11 Exit poll discrepancies: unrelated to voting methods.

-12 The Final National Exit Poll proves that Bush won.
+12 Adjusted National Exit Poll: is proof that Bush won.

-13 The exit poll timeline indicates that Bush won late voters.
+13 Exit poll timeline: Bush won late voters.